ShubhSingh/SpringMvcTutorial/README.md

 SpringMvcTemplate project has info regarding setting up these mvc projects.
 Some later examples are built using maven and has all the dependencies included in pom.xml.

-Go through these Projects one by one :
+Go through these SpringMvc Projects sequentially for better understanding :

 1. SpringMvcTemplate
 2. SpringMvcReadFormData